gwizzler/nft-resume/README.md

 # Plant propagation experience

 I have grown tomatoes and rooted cuttings to multiply them rather than starting from seed.
 I don't find it particularly difficult to understand tasks and I can keep the enviromentals of plants within appropriate parameters if given the instruction and resources required to do so.

+# Organics and soil

+I have a basic understanding of soil and organic gardening.
+I have a basic understanding of what most plants like and I'm comfortable learning on the fly when I find something I'm puzzled by.